YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    Open dev::0 Else  Write !,"Device unavailable" QUIT

 This ELSE depends on the result of the timeout on the OPEN command.
-If the OPEN succeeds, it sets $TEST to one (1) and YottaDB/GT.M skips the rest of the line after the ELSE.
-If the OPEN fails, it sets $TEST to zero (0), and YottaDB/GT.M executes the remainder of the line after the ELSE.
+If the OPEN succeeds, it sets $TEST to one (1) and YottaDB skips the rest of the line after the ELSE.
+If the OPEN fails, it sets $TEST to zero (0), and YottaDB executes the remainder of the line after the ELSE.

 ----------
 For
 ----------

-The FOR command provides a looping mechanism in GT.M.
+The FOR command provides a looping mechanism in YottaDB.
 FOR does not generate an additional level in the M standard stack model.

 The format of the FOR command is: